faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

 1. View the plan and collaborate with Copilot Agent as it follows the **Execution Steps** in the plan by clicking **Continue**/**Allow** in pop-up chat notifications to run commands.
 Some of the execution steps leverage agentic tools of **Container Assist**.

-1. Copilot Agent will help generate Dockerfile, build Docker images and fix build errors if there are any.
+1. Copilot Agent will help generate Dockerfile, build Docker images, and fix build errors if there are any.
 Click **Keep** to apply the generated code.

-   >**Note** : Please wait while Copilot completes the task, which may take approximately 20–30 minutes.
+   >**Note**: Please wait while Copilot completes the task, which may take approximately 20–30 minutes.

 1. Navigate to the **worker (1)** folder in VS Code and verify that the **Dockerfile (2)** is created.

     ![](images/new/T6S6-0506.png)

-In this task, the application was containerized using the GitHub Copilot App Modernization Containerization Task, where Copilot generated the containerization-plan.copilotmd, created Dockerfiles for the application modules, and successfully built Docker images with all changes accepted via “Keep”.
+In this task, the application was containerized using the GitHub Copilot App Modernization Containerization Task, where Copilot generated the containerization-plan.copilotmd, created Dockerfiles for the application modules and successfully built Docker images with all changes accepted via “Keep”.
 These Docker artifacts (Dockerfiles and images) are then used as deployment inputs in Task 8, where the application is provisioned and deployed to Azure Kubernetes Service.

 ### Task 7: Deploy to Azure